nagenshukla/nagenshukla/README.md

 Exposing enterprise APIs via MCP servers and governing external MCPs for agent safety.

-Outside work, I build focused ML deep-dives to stay close to the craft.
+Outside work, I build focused ML deep-dives and guide the engineering community.
 These repos are the code companions to my LinkedIn write-ups:

 bone_age: EfficientNet-B4 for pediatric bone age estimation on the RSNA hand X-ray dataset